TiepiNL/py4e/checkmk/readme.md

 # checkmk agent companion
 **[checkmk]** is an open source infrastructure monitoring tool.

-This program contains features to troubleshoot the [checkmk agent for Windows].
+This program eases the life of sysadmins by providing features to troubleshoot the [checkmk agent for Windows].
 Linux support will be added later.

 ## Features

+- Get the agent version
+- Reload the agent configuration
+- Restart the checkmk agent service
+- Show the output of an agent test
+- Open the agent log file
+- Filter the agent log on errors/warnings
+- Show the running agent config
+- Show the stored configs (default, bakery, or user)
+- Lookup the value of a specific config setting

 ## Requirements